 An action was commenced against LDC in March 2009 in the Ontario Superior Court of Justice under the Class Proceedings Act, 1992 (Ontario) seeking damages in the amount of \$30.0 million as compensation for damages allegedly suffered as a result of a fire and explosion in the electrical room at 3650 Kingston Road on March 19, 2009.
 A statement of claim was served on LDC.
 The proceedings of other parties to the action revealed that the damages are likely to have been caused by a party other than LDC.
 As a result, LDC brought a successful motion to have LDC dismissed from the action.
-LDC awaits the issued and entered dismissal order.
 Accordingly, this action will not have a material effect on the financial performance of the Corporation.